Barclays student account review

 Does Barclays's interest-free student overdraft limit increase over time?

 Yes.
-While the opening interest-free overdraft limit is capped at £1,000, this increases to a maximum of £3,000 in year three.
+While the opening interest-free overdraft limit is capped at £500, this increases to a maximum of £1,500 in year six (£1,500 in year three).
 Check out our full comparison of student accounts to see the interest-free overdrafts available to UK students with a breakdown of each account's limit in each year of your course.